psifertex/discordpresence/README.md

 ## History

-Project was originally written by xiten, updated by LittleDyingDuck, then rewritten by psifertex
+Project was originally written by xiten, updated by Duck, then rewritten by psifertex

 ## License